NATIONAL RANDOM ACTS OF LIGHT DAY | JUNE 13

-There are two ways of spreading light: to be the candle or the mirror that reflects it.” ~ Edith Wharton
+“There are two ways of spreading light: to be the candle or the mirror that reflects it.” ~ Edith Wharton

 Unfortunately, receiving the diagnosis of cancer is one of the darkest moments a person can have.
 However, as part of The Leukemia & Lymphoma Society’s Light The Night Walks fundraising campaign, Random Acts of Light brings awareness to the importance of providing cures.
 More importantly, the organization gives access to treatments for blood cancer patients.

 Take a friend fishing or bring them their favorite cup of coffee.
 A simple visit, a walk, or a fresh bouquet of flowers brings the light into the room.
 Surprise someone you love, by bringing a sparkle to their day.

 HOW TO OBSERVE Random Acts Of Light Day

 Share your Random Acts of Light on June 13th and throughout the year!
 Learn more about The Leukemia & Lymphoma Society’s #RandomActsOfLightDay, Light the Night Walks.
 They also promote other campaigns, so follow them on Facebook, Twitter, or Instagram.
 When you bring light into someone’s life, use #RandomActsofLightDay to share on social media.

 The Leukemia & Lymphoma Society® (LLS) founded National Random Acts of Light Day to bring shine a light on the need for research and a cure for blood cancers.
-In 2017, celebrities and local heroes surprised people affected by blood cancers as part of Random Acts of Light.
+In 2017, celebrities and local heroes surprised people affected by blood cancers as part of the first Random Acts of Light Day.

 About The Leukemia & Lymphoma Society

 The Leukemia & Lymphoma Society® (LLS) is the world’s largest voluntary health agency dedicated to blood cancer.
 The LLS mission: Cure leukemia, lymphoma, multiple myeloma, and improve the quality of life of patients and their families.
 LLS funds lifesaving blood cancer research around the world.
 They provide free information and support services and are the voice for all blood cancer patients seeking access to quality, affordable, coordinated care.

 The Registrar at National Day Calendar proclaimed the first observance to be observed on June 13, 2017.